lolnein/lolnein.com/portfolio/index.markdown

 title: Things I Make
 ---

-I don't only draw comics.
+I don't only draw [comics](http://lolnein.com).
 I also like to try new things to find more ways to create funny and interesting content.
 You can see the results below.
 Have fun!

 ## youdontsurf Things

 This 'youdontsurf' thing is basically taking stock material and adding some text.
-I've made a few GIFs which a lot of people on the internet loved.
-But see for yourself:
+I've made a few GIFs so far:

 <blockquote class="imgur-embed-pub" lang="en" data-id="a/dE7oy"><a href="//imgur.com/a/dE7oy">View post on imgur.com</a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>